essentialkaos/bibop/COOKBOOK.md

 ##### `writable`

-Checks if file or directory is writable.
+Check if file or directory is writable.

 **Syntax:** `writable <path>`